 30 July 2015

-AIRPORTS are not airports when the runways are not fit for aeroplanes to land on and to take off from.
+klia2 issues: Airports are not airports when the runways are not fit for airlanes to land on and to take off from.

 Apparently this is the problem of the Kuala Lumpur International Airport Terminal 2 (klia2) which was designed for low-cost carriers.